DonDxDy/odoo/doc/howtos/rdtraining/08_relations.rst

 Second, despite the fact that the ``property_id`` field is required, we did not include it in the views.
 How come Odoo knows to which property our offer is linked to?
 Well that's part of the magic of using the Odoo framework: sometimes, things are defined implicitly.
+When we create a record through a one2many field, the corresponding many2one is populated automatically for convenience.

 Still alive?
 This chapter is surely not the easiest one.
 It introduced a couple of new concepts while relying on everything that was introduced before.
 The